Non-Hermitian Quantum Quenches in Holography: Introduction

 with eigenvalues $E_\pm = \pm \sqrt{g^2-\Gamma^2}$ and $\mathcal{PT}$ symmetry $\sigma_x K$, where $K$ is complex conjugation.
 Obviously the energy eigenvalues are real as long as $|\Gamma|<|g|$.
 Setting $g = g_0 \cosh(\beta)$ and $\Gamma=g_0\sinh(\beta)$ it is clear that the non-Hermitian Hamiltonian is generated from the Hermitian $h=g_0 \sigma_x$ by a similarity transformation $\eta = \exp(\beta\sigma_y/2)$.
 The critical point $g=\Gamma$ can be reached by taking $\beta\rightarrow \infty$ and simultaneously $g_0\rightarrow 0$ keeping the product fixed.
 On the other hand the $\mathcal{PT}$ - broken regime with $|g|<|\Gamma|$ can not be reached from the Hermitian Hamiltonian by any similarity transformation or limits thereof.

 We now make a key observation which allows to translate the concept of $\mathcal{PT}$ symmetry to the gauge/gravity duality in a straightforward way.
 Since the Dyson map is an analytically continued rotation around the $y$-axes we can write the final Hamiltonian as $H = g_i R_{ij} \sigma_i$ with the rotation denoted by $R_{ij}$.
 This makes it obvious that we can also define the new Hamiltonian by a transformation acting on the couplings $g_i$ rather than acting directly on the Hilbert space.
 Indeed starting from the vector of couplings $\vec{g}_0 = (g_0,0,0)$ the new non-Hermitian couplings are obtained by a hyperbolic rotation by the hyperbolic angle $\beta$.
-In terms of the couplings the $\mathcal{PT}$ symmetry acts as $\mathcal{PT}: (g,\Gamma) \rightarrow (g, -\Gamma)$ and complex conjugation.

 While the $\mathcal{PT}$ symmetric regime is therefore mathematically equivalent to quantum mechanics with a Hermitian Hamiltonian the physical interpretation is quite different.
 A standard Hermitian Hamiltonian describes a closed isolated quantum system whereas a $\mathcal{PT}$ symmetric Hamiltonian describes an open quantum system with an exact balance between inflow and outflow.
 The Hamiltonian (\ref{eq:Hbit}) can be understood as the one for a particle hopping between two locations with amplitude $g$ and where in the first location the particle can escape to an open environment at a rate of $2\Gamma$ whereas in the other location identical particles can enter the system at precisely the same rate.
-As long as $|\Gamma|<|g|$ the system is in a steady state since a surplus particle entering will hop to the other location and leave the system before another particle can enter.
+As long as $|\Gamma|<|g|$ the system is in a steady state since a surplus particle which just has entered, will hop to the other location and leave the system before another particle can enter.
 On the other hand if $|\Gamma|>|g|$ particles escape faster than new particles can enter and hop to the leaky location.
-So the fist location will be emptied whereas particles will accumulate without bound in the other location.
+So the first location will be emptied whereas particles will accumulate without bound in the other location.

 Let us suppose now that an experimenter can manipulate the leak/growth rate $\Gamma$ and the hopping rate $g$ in a time dependent manner while keeping always the exact balance between entrance and escape rates.
 In this situation the non-Hermitian Hamiltonian at any time $t$ would be quasi-Hermitian